Discovery of the anti-glitch in PSR J1835$-$1106: Summary and conclusions

-For future work, detailed investigations into the angular momentum exchange mechanisms between the superfluid interior and the normal component hold promise for developing a self-consistent physical model of these anti-glitch phenomena.
-Furthermore, simultaneous analyses incorporating polarization measurements and other diagnostics to explore the relationship between anti-glitches and pulsar electromagnetic emission will help clarify whether their origin lies in the magnetosphere or the internal superfluid.
-Upcoming high-cadence, high signal-to-noise, multi-frequency pulsar observations—such as those enabled by eXTP~\citep{2019SCPMA..6229502Z}—may significantly expand the sample of anti-glitches in RPPs, potentially uncovering the universal phenomenology underlying these events.
+In future studies, detailed investigations into the angular momentum exchange mechanisms between the superfluid interior and the normal component are crucial for building a self-consistent physical model of anti-glitches.
+Simultaneous analyses incorporating polarization measurements and other diagnostics may also help elucidate the connection between anti-glitches and pulsar emission, offering insights into whether their origin lies in magnetospheric processes or internal superfluid dynamics.
+Future high-cadence, high signal-to-noise, multi-frequency observations—such as those anticipated from the enhanced X-ray Timing and Polarimetry mission (eXTP; \citealt{2025arXiv250608101Z,2025arXiv250608369G,2025arXiv250608104L})—are expected to expand the sample of anti-glitches in RPPs and may reveal universal features underlying these enigmatic events.